zixlin7/aws-toolkit-visual-studio/CONTRIBUTING.md

 ## Getting Started

 You might be interested in reading about the Toolkit's [architecture](./designs/toolkit-architecture/README.md).
+Additional reference material related to developing Visual Studio extensions can be found in the [Reference](#reference) section of this page.

 ### Setup